VIEWLANDS INFORMATION

 Student Drop Off and Pick-Up (by Family), NOT School Bus or Walking or Biking

 Family members that plan to bring their child(ren) to school rather than using bus transport will be greeted at the front entry Pavilion along 3rd Avenue.
 We highly encourage walking and riding bikes when possible, but know that car drop off or pick-up will be necessary for some families.
+Here are the options:

-- You can also do short term parking on the north side of the campus along 107th (15 minute parking) and walk your child to the entry Pavilion for drop off or meet them in the Entry Pavilion at pick-up.
-This allows 15 minutes so you can walk your child to the entry Pavilion, but again is not long term parking.
+• You can also do short term parking on the north side of the campus along 107th (15 minute parking) and walk your child to the entry Pavilion for drop off or meet them in the Entry Pavilion at pick-up.
+This allows 15 minutes for the drop off or pick-up.

 Please do NOT:

-- Drive down or drop off on the south side of campus along 105th.
+• Drive down or drop off on the south side of campus along 105th.
 The dead end street, 105th (west of 3rd) is a no parking/no entrance zone for school community, staff and families.
 Please avoid using 105th (west of 3rd) for parking, drop off, or pick-up.
 This includes Creative Kids pick-up and drop-off.

-At dismissal students will walk out as a classroom.
-They will have designated walking loops, staying together as a class, while they go to each designated bus loading area and family pick-up in the Entry Pavilion.
 It becomes a safety issue, when families are picking up students from various locations or taking kids out of their class line before the Entry Pavilion area.
 I know that the first few days may take time, especially at dismissal.
 Safety is our main priority.
-We will continue to monitor this process and adjust if needed and appropriate.
-Since this is a new location, we will make adjustments as needed and will communicate those out.
 We have support staff at arrival and dismissal outside.
 On arrival, there will be staff helping direct students both inside and outside.

 The first primary reason is safety.
 When there are large groups of people moving in and out of the building during arrival, it is difficult to maintain safety and track who is entering the building.
 It is important we closely monitor and track who is entering the school building during regular school hours.
 During arrival time, the best way to do this is by doing our drop off process outside.
 If there are special circumstances that require you to come in at arrival on a specific day, we can accommodate this through the office, but we need to do this in advance.
 If you need to come in for business with the office team, we can do this, but when possible prefer it not be during arrival.
-If it needs to be during arrival, we ask you to let us know in advance unless it is an emergency.

 The second reason is a smooth transition for students.
 After years of doing it both ways, we have found that it works best for students when we have drop off occur outside, not inside the school building.
-When the goodbyes happen outside, most students are able to transition into their school routines easier.
+When the goodbyes happen outside, most students can transition into their school routines easier.
 We make sure to have lots of support staff outside and inside the school to greet students, direct students and help everyone find their way.
-Classroom teachers are in the classrooms and are able to greet students thoughtfully with this type of arrival.
+Classroom teachers are in the classrooms and can greet students thoughtfully with this type of arrival.
 This is an important time for staff to get to know students and create relationships as we welcome them into the school environment.
 This is not the best time for family connections as it takes away from those teacher-student or staff-student interactions.
 We prioritize other times for family connections.
 Families are important!
-Classroom teachers want to develop connections with families, arrival just isn’t the best time!
-We also will welcome family volunteers for field trips, needed times in the classrooms once teacher’s develop their classroom routines and for lunch and office support.
-More information about becoming a school approved volunteer soon.
+Classroom teachers want to develop connections with families, arrival and dismissal just isn’t the best time!

 Transportation/School Busses

-Our bus drop off zone for all busses will be the bus loop located in the parking lot.
+Our bus drop-off zone for all busses will be the bus loop located in the parking lot.
 This is a no park or entry zone for family pick-up and drop off.
 Staff will support students getting off busses at arrival and on busses at dismissal.

 Here are our guidelines for maintaining a healthy school together:

-- Students that develop symptoms/become ill at school will be cared for in our health room by or office team while they wait for family pick-up.
+• Students that develop symptoms/become ill at school will be cared for in our health room by or office team while they wait for family pick-up.
 Students that are ill at school will have to be picked up by a family member or emergency contact.

 Please report all absences, planned or not, and early dismissals to the main office at (206) 252-4400 or viewlands.attendance@seattleschools.org